gofynd/fdk-client-swift/documentation/application/CATALOG.md

-Retrieve the available stock of the products.
-Use this API to retrieve stock of multiple products (up to 50) at a time.
+Retrieves the current stock status for products identified by their IDs.

 *Returned Response:*